 And don’t forget to take time out

-Keeping your eye on the prize should be your goal whenever times get a little tough during your studies.
+Keeping your eye on the prize should be your goal whenever your studies get a little tough.

 But that doesn’t mean you can’t take some time out for yourself.

-No, I am not talking about partying and goofing off for a weekend but rather read a book, watch a TV series, go for a walk or go train at the gym.
+No, I am not talking about partying and wasting time for a weekend but rather reading a book, watching a TV series, going for a walk, or going to training at the gym.

-Just do something to take your mind off your studies and your exam and help you to relax a bit.
+Just do something to take your mind off your studies and exam and help you relax.

 “Me” time is a good thing too.